Manoj Prabhakar

-Prabhakar took 96 wickets in Test cricket, 157 wickets in One Day Internationals, and over 385 first class wickets playing for Delhi.
-He has also played for Durham.
-Prabhakar would always be remembered for his bowling which was his strongest suit; using slower balls, out swingers and opening the bowling for Indian cricket team.
+Prabhakar took 96 wickets in Test cricket, 157 wickets in One Day International (ODIs), and over 385 first class wickets playing for Delhi.
+He also played for English County Durham.
+Prabhakar is remembered for his bowling which was his strongest suit; using slower balls, out swingers and opening the bowling for Indian cricket team.
 He was also a useful lower-order batsman and a defensive opener.
-Manoj Prabhakar is having a world record of playing most matches as Opening Batsman cum Opening Bowler in both Test and ODI Matches.
+He has a world record of playing most matches as Opening Batsman and Opening Bowler in both Test and ODI matches.

 Career

 As a Player

-Prabhakar quite regularly opened Indian batting order and the bowling, he was one of the few players to do so consistently at international level.
+Prabhakar quite regularly opened Indian batting order and the bowling.
+He was one of the few players to do so consistently at international level.
 He accomplished this 45 times in ODIs and 20 times in Tests, more than any other player in both formats.

 At the age of 32, Prabhakar played his last ODI against Sri Lanka in the 1996 Cricket World Cup in Delhi.
 He struggled to bowl well in the match and had to bowl off-spin in the last two overs.
 The crowd booed him off the ground.
-After 1996 World Cup, he was not selected for the Indian team's tour of England and took the retirement.
+After 1996 World Cup, he was not selected for Indian team's tour of England and took retirement.